 Metrics Objectives Sampling of Metrics Long term and sustained reduction in incidents of gang activity, shootings and gun deaths.
 Reduction of shooting events year-over-year; measuring changes in communities over time.
 Reduction of shooting victims year-over-year; measuring changes in communities over time.
 Number of referrals to Gang Exit and FOCUS.
 Number of compliant and non-compliant offenders on bail.
 Gang Intervention prevention metrics.
 Number of firearm recidivists.
 Analysis of calls for service.
 Increased trust and engagement with all communities in neighborhoods throughout Toronto.
 Number of community outreach sessions, neighbourhood initiatives and events, including: • presentations • town halls • media, social media appearances • internal and external training and education opportunities Community perception of safety, trust and confidence in the police.
 Community safety & wellbeing indicators (service availability and gaps, community safety risks).
 Number of individuals referred to partner agencies such as FOCUS.
 Number of individuals identified based on defined community concerns (ie. addiction, mental health, domestic violence, child protection).
 Sustained process of co-ordination and continuous improvement in partnership with communities, stakeholders and service providers that reduces the harmful impact of gun and gang activity.
-Neighborhood Community Officer Program engagement metrics (eg. community referrals, time spent in Measures of the continuity and sustainability of key strategy activities such as eCTOM.
-Identified scope and magnitude of participants from all sectors at meetings, including those participating Number of defined community safety risks identified by the community (including AER's, elevated public continuity and sustainability of key strategy activities such as eCTOM.
-Identified scope and magnitude of participants from all sectors at meetings, including AER's, elevated public concerns).
+Neighborhood Community Officer Program engagement metrics (eg. community referrals, time spent in each community).
+Measures of the continuity and sustainability of key strategy activities such as eCTOM.
+Identified scope and magnitude of participants from all sectors at meetings, including those participating in CTOM, eCTOM.
+Number of defined community safety risks identified by the community (including AER's, elevated public health, and quality of life concerns).
 Number of defined deployment strategies applied as a result of identified community risks.
-Number of referrals to social support services, including number of individuals, nature of risks identified me line ~
+Number of referrals to social support services, including number of individuals, nature of risks identified.